thadguidry/wikidata-entity-linker/README.md

-# Web Link Creator Extension
+# Wikidata Entity Linker Extension

 An extension that creates web links for matching inner HTML text based on a regex format of \sQ\\d+ which is the format of a Wikidata Entity ID.